sidneisimeao/pure-blog/README.md

 # pure-blog
-My Blog made with PureCSS
+My Blog made with PureCSS and React